netcup-community/community-tutorials/community-tutorials/squid/README.md

 htpasswd -c /etc/squid/passwords USERNAME
 ```
 Now enter a new secure Password. <br>
-Repeat this step how often you want for new users, which should be able to use this proxy.
+Repeat this step depending on how many users you need, which should be able to use this proxy.

 ## Step 1.3 - Starting Squid
 To enable the inserted configuration, we need to restart the squid proxy, to do this, simply run: <br>
-The restart may take a while.
+The restart may take a longer while.
 ```sh
 service squid restart
 ```